Kids Camp (ages 7-15)

 Who this camp is for

-- Children from British Columbia or the Yukon ages 7 to 15 diagnosed with cancer and their siblings, or bereaved siblings.
+- Children from British Columbia or the Yukon ages 7 (by Dec 31, 2024) to 15 diagnosed with cancer and their siblings, or bereaved siblings.

-- All campers must have their immunizations up to date.
+- All campers must have their childhood immunizations up to date.
+COVID-19 vaccines are strongly recommended but not mandatory.

 Kids Camp is located at the Loon Lake Research and Education Centre in the heart of the UBC’s Malcolm Knapp Research Forest in Maple Ridge, BC.
 Loon Lake’s peaceful setting allows campers to enjoy all that nature has to offer, including a beautiful private waterfront and forested wilderness.